brianglass/anastasis/files/matins.md

 Three crosses Pilate fixed on Golgotha,
 Two for the thieves and one for the Giver of life, Whom Hades saw and said to those below,
-Â‘My ministers and powers,
+‘My ministers and powers,
 Who has fixed a nail in my heart?
 A wooden lance has suddenly pierced me and I am being torn apart.
 My insides are in pain, my belly in agony.
 My senses make my spirit tremble,
 And I am compelled to disgorge
-Adam and AdamÂ’s race, given me by a tree,
+Adam and Adam’s race, given me by a tree,
 A tree is bringing them back
-Again to ParadiseÂ’.
+Again to Paradise’.

 ****